VenkataVijayaBhaskar007/VenkataVijayaBhaskar007/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://example.com/)**

-- 🔭 I’m currently working on `Learning new technologies`.
+- 🔭 I’m currently working on `Learning new Programming languages`.

 - 🌱 I’m currently learning `MERN Stack`

-- 👯 I’m looking to collaborate for `Dev Projects`
+- 👯 I’m looking to collaborate for `My Projects`

 - 🤔 I’m looking for help with `Competitive Programming`